 One-on-one connections are key to growing brand loyalty and advocacy from customers.
 Obviously, there will be differences depending on whether you are B2B- or B2C-facing, but the principle is the same—people buy from real stories.

-Presenters provided several ways to create or improve connections with customers, but the ones that really jumped out were:
+Here are several important ways to create or improve connections with customers:

 Just a simple checklist, right?
 Okay, okay, we get it—these things take time.
 Branding, consistency, scalability, and relationships don’t happen overnight.
 Given time and a strategic initiative, these five themes will have social media working for your brand for the long haul.